PolyhedralDev/TerraWiki/pages/tutorials/Quick-Start-Guide.md

 [Purpur](https://purpur.pl3x.net/), however we highly recommend using Paper with Terra as it's the main supported platform.
 There are no guarantees other Terra will be fully functional with other platforms.

+> Some features require the use of Paper's extended API, and might be missing on platforms such as Spigot!

 If you have already installed Terra or already know how to install Bukkit plugins, you can skip to [Setting up a World](#setting-up-a-world).